4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 {% img left /images/blog/stefanjudis/componentHeightWidthZero.png 527 249 'Custom element with width & height equal 0px' 'Custom element with width & height equal 0px' %}

-The reasion for that is, that when defining new custom elements they are defined to be `display : inline` per default.
+The reason for that is, that when defining new custom elements they are defined to be `display : inline` per default.
 To solve this issue the custom element itself needs to be styled.
 The web components spec defines a `@host` rule for this purpose (read spec [here](http://www.w3.org/TR/2013/WD-components-intro-20130606/#css-and-shadow-dom)).

 The old checkbox markup up was the following: